 While ranching was widespread in the historic era, the central plains also saw ventures into sugarcane cultivation, pineapple cultivation, and honey production.
-However, with the passage of the Hawaiian Homes Commission Act in 1921, the Ho'olehua-Pālā'au Plain became a designated location for Hawaiian homesteads, and by 1924, the first homesteaders moved there.
+However, with the passage of the Hawaiian Homes Commission Act in 1921, the Hoʻolehua-Pālāʻau Plain became a designated location for Hawaiian homesteads, and by 1924, the first homesteaders moved there.
 The area has developed as Hawaiian homestead lands until today.

-Research Questions and Anticipated Finds
+Anticipated Finds

-Relevant research questions may be to determine if any vestiges of pre-contact and post-contact land use of the Ho'olehua-Pālā'au area remain.
 Based on the known pre-contact use of the region, surface and/or subsurface feature remnants and artifacts may be encountered.
-Such features and artifacts may be associated with the heiau, ko'a, and sweet potato fields that are known for the region.
+Such features and artifacts may be associated with the heiau, ko 'a, and sweet potato fields that are known for the region.

 From the post-contact era, features and artifacts related to the ranching industry, sugarcane and pineapple cultivation, or honey production may also be encountered.
-In addition, there is a possibility that artifacts from early 20th century Hawaiian homestead settlers could be found as well.
-A related research question would be to identify any historic buildings or other structures from the early homesteaders that have survived in the project area today.
+In addition, there is a possibility that artifacts from early 20^{th} century Hawaiian homestead settlers could be found as well.